 Roger Keith “Syd” Barrett, the co-founder of Pink Floyd, was a pioneering guitarist whose experimental techniques has inspired countless musicians to date.
 However, the singer’s penchant for progressive drugs would ultimately be his downfall.

-The 1960s are synonymous with free living, explicit drug taking and rock stars forging the genre and living their lives to the maximum.
-The decade proved to be a particularly revolutionary on in terms of popular music, the evolution of rock flourishing and Pink Floyd became a major part of that.
+The 1960s are synonymous with free-living, explicit drug-taking and rock stars forging the genre and living their lives to the maximum.
+The decade proved to be a particularly revolutionary in terms of popular music, the evolution of rock flourishing and Pink Floyd became a major part of that.

 Barrett, a man responsible for writing the majority of early Pink Floyd material, pioneered guitar techniques such as feedback, dissonance and distortion all while living the rock and roll lifestyle to its maximum.
 However, after years of fraught tension between him and his bandmates, Barrett was eventually replaced in the band by David Gilmour.

 Having once been described as a joyful, friendly and extroverted character, reports began to emerge that Barrett had developed “a blank, dead-eyed stare” and would go missing for days on end amid heavily psychedelic binges.
 They would be his ultimate downfall.

-Barrett’s antics had developed from intense mood swings and periods of catatonia right up to on-stage meltdowns and refusing to play in front of an audience, instead choosing to mime along and wonder aimlessly around the stage.
+Barrett’s antics had developed from intense mood swings and periods of catatonia right up to on-stage meltdowns and refusing to play in front of an audience, instead choosing to mime along and wander aimlessly around the stage.
 An urban myth says that prior to a performance in late 1967, Barrett reportedly crushed Mandrax (also known as Quaalude’s) tranquilliser pill, smeared a tube of Brylcreem into his hair and around his face which, under the heat of the stage lighting, made him look like “a guttered candle” as he became more incoherent while staring into the crowd.

 While Barrett’s mental health began to deteriorate amid his heavy psychedelic usage, many fans argued that his experimentation at that time is what built Pink Floyd and their trailblazing sound.